Saul-Mirone/saul-mirone.github.io/content/blog/a-complete-guide-to-typescript-decorator/index.md

 // output: apply decorator
 ```

-This code will log `apply decorator` in terminal, even though we didn't use the class A.
+This code will log `'apply decorator'` in terminal, even though we never initialized an instance of class `A`.

 ## Order of Evaluation
-The composition order of different types of decorators is well-defined:
+The evaluation order of different types of decorators is well-defined:

-1. Instance Member:
-Parameter Decorators -> Method / Accessor / Property Decorators
-2. Static Member:
-Parameter Decorators -> Method / Accessor / Property Decorators
+1. Parameter Decorators, followed by Method, Accessor, or Property Decorators are applied for each instance member.
+2. Parameter Decorators, followed by Method, Accessor, or Property Decorators are applied for each static member.
-3. Constructor: Parameter Decorators
+3. Parameter Decorators are applied for the constructor.
-4. Class Decorators
+4. Class Decorators are applied for the class.

 For example, consider the following code: